 Fort Lauderdale Discrimination Attorneys

-What Is Considered Workplace Discrimination in Florida, Colorado, Illinois & New Mexico?
+What Is Considered Workplace Discrimination in Florida, Colorado, Illinois, New Mexico & New York?

 Both state and federal law prohibits discrimination in the workplace.
 This includes discrimination on the basis of race, sex, age, national origin, and more.
 In a legal sense, “discrimination” includes a narrow range of actions and/or behavior, either direct or indirect.
 Harassment, including sexual harassment, is a form of illegal discrimination under Title VII of the Civil Rights Act of 1964.